HL7/crmi-ig/input/pages/profiles.md

 ## Capability Profiles

-For definitional artifacts, this implementation guide defines profile classes to represent knowledge capabilities for shareable, computable, publishable, and executable knowledge artifacts.
-All knowledge artifacts must be at least shareable, and where appropriate for the target environment, artifacts should declare the capabilities they support using the cqf-knowledgeCapability extension, as well as the knowledge representation level of the artifact using the cqf-knowledgeRepresentationLevel extension, as defined in the shareable profiles.
+For definitional artifacts, this implementation guide defines categories of profiles to represent knowledge capabilities for shareable, computable, publishable, and executable knowledge artifacts.
+All knowledge artifacts are typically at least shareable, and where appropriate for the target environment, artifacts should declare the capabilities they support using the cqf-knowledgeCapability extension, as well as the knowledge representation level of the artifact using the cqf-knowledgeRepresentationLevel extension, as defined in the shareable profiles.

 * **Shareable**: Shareable profiles set the minimum expectations for exchanging an artifact, including the URL, version, name, and publisher.
 * **Computable**: Computable profiles deal with authoring and design-time considerations, describing the minimum expectations for exchanging a machine-readable representation of an artifact.
 At a minimum, a computable artifact is one that does not have only human-readable content.